OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 404 = conditions per decile per calendar year
 704 = drugExposure or drug product per decile per calendar year

-In addition, you will need to specify the pop_id  = 116, becuase this is the population id for OMOP sites.

-In addition, it is helpful to specify a date range for which you expect most of your data to be complete.
+In addition, it is required  to specify a date range for which you expect most of your data to be complete.
 For example a database may begin collecting information from 1985, but the data for 2017 is only for half (or part) of the year.
 In this instance, you'd want to select a date range from 1985-2016, so that the incomplete annual data in 2017 does not bias trends.

 Specify the path to an folder where you want all the result to go.
 Put a '/' at the end of this filepath.